 💡 Related resource: Challenges & Solutions: SOPs for Agencies

 Remember that policies are often followed by procedures?

 Don’t waste your time guiding every employee through the procedure of requesting travel expenses reimbursement or securing shared files in Google Drive.

 There are several ways to use AI to document your processes and procedures.

 Process documentation tools like Scribe automatically create step-by-step guides — complete with text, links and annotated screenshots.

 5. Publish your policies in a centralized system

-To make your policies easily accessible by anyone at any time, you need to publish them in a centralized system, like an internal wiki, the company’s intranet or the Scribe dashboard
+To make your policies easily accessible by anyone at any time, you need to publish them in a centralized system, like an internal wiki, a knowledge base, the company’s intranet or the Scribe dashboard

 5 Examples of company policies you must have

-Below are the five examples of must-have company policies along with ideas for what you should include in each.
+Below are the five examples of must-have company policy and procedure templates, along with ideas for what you should include in each.